easy to learn strategy games that are great for Fun Fridays, indoor recess, game days in 3rd, 4th, and 5th grade

 My 5th grade teacher taught every student in our classroom how to play chess.
 Whenever we had any extra time, we got a chance to play this strategy game with a partner.
 It was so much fun that we didn't realize all of the problem solving and logical thinking skills we were developing at the time!

 When I got my first teaching job, I had high hopes for integrating a strategy game like chess into my 4th grade classroom.
-However, I soon became overwhelmed with the daily demands of classroom management, standards based teaching, helping students understand difficult skills like main idea, and paperwork.
+However, I soon became overwhelmed with the daily demands of classroom management, standards based teaching, helping students understand difficult skills like main idea and figurative language, and paperwork.
 Taking the time out of my regular classroom day to teach a complicated game like chess was just wishful thinking.

 Unfortunately, teachers nowadays don't really have any freedom in their schedule to teach things like chess.
 But students are missing out - strategy games are a fun way for students to learn skills like problem solving, strategic thinking, patience, kindness, delayed gratification, concentration, making predictions, and more.